gauravkukade/fin-blog/_posts/personal-finance/2024-02-11-simple-interest-compound-interest.md

 ## Introduction

-Interest calculation is a fundamental concept in personal finance to achieve goals andtake informed desicions.
+Interest calculation is a fundamental concept in personal finance to achieve goals and make informed decisions.

 In this article, we will learn about the Simple Interest and Compound Interest calculation with examples.
 Later, we will also see the difference between Simple Interest and Compound Interest.

-## Why Interest Calculation is Important In Your Personal Finanace Journey?
+## Why Interest Calculation is Important In Your Personal Finance Journey?

 Interest calculation is a fundamental concept in personal finance for several reasons: